How To Start A Computer Repair Business

 - You don’t have control over some software problems

-- In the future of personal computers, it may become a disposable unit that is if there is a problem it’s cheaper to buy a new one, like most laptops these days.
+- In the future of personal computers, it may become a disposable unit and cheaper to buy a new one than repair.

 Type of Customers You Need to Attract: